Ed Bickert: Early life

-Bickert was born in the small Plautdietsch-speaking Mennonite village of Hochfeld, Manitoba to Harry Bickert, a Russian Mennonite immigrant from Molotschna colony and Helen Dyck of Plum Coulee, Manitoba.
-Bickert's parents were semi-professional musicians, his father playing fiddle and his mother playing piano.
+Bickert was born in the small village of Hochfeld, Manitoba, a Plautdietsch-speaking community of Mennonites.
+His parents were Harry Bickert, a Russian Mennonite immigrant from Molotschna colony, and Helen Dyck of Plum Coulee, Manitoba.
+Bickert's parents were semi-professional musicians: his father played fiddle and his mother played piano.

 As a child, Bickert and his family moved to Vernon, British Columbia where his parents operated a chicken farm and had a small country dance band.
 When he was ten years old, Bickert started playing a guitar owned by his older brother, and he was soon performing at country dances with his parents.
 In his late teens, Bickert worked for a little over a year as a sound engineer at a local radio station near Vernon.
 In 1952, Bickert decided to move to Toronto with the thought of pursuing music as a career.
 Once in Toronto, he again took a job as a sound engineer at radio station CFRB to support himself.
 Bickert said of this period "I was really taken aback by the guitar players I heard [in Toronto].
 I thought, 'Well, I'm not ready for this!'
 So I didn't play at all for a couple of years.
 I worked at CFRB as an engineer, and while I was doing that I gradually got a little fired up about music, met some musicians, played some sessions..."